 I’m Lydia Leong, a Washington DC-based technology analyst at Gartner, where I cover cloud computing and a variety of related topics, including the ecosystem that feeds into (or is disrupted by) the cloud.
-I focus on infrastructure as a service (IaaS), and am increasingly following platform as a service (PaaS) as it intersects with IaaS.
-I also cover topics such cloud managed service providers (MSPs), cloud operations, DevOps, and a range of emerging cloud and cloud-enabled services.
-I’m a VP Distinguished Analyst in our Gartner for Technical Professionals practice.
+I focus on infrastructure as a service (IaaS), as well as platform as a service (PaaS) as it intersects with IaaS, along with a range of emerging cloud and cloud-enabled services.
+I also cover topics such as the cloud operating model (and the cloud center of excellence [CCOE]), cloud governance, cloud operations, cloud economics, cloud skills, DevOps (and DevSecOps), and using the cloud to empower developers and drive digital business transformation.
+I’m a Distinguished VP Analyst in our Gartner for Technical Professionals practice.

 I spend about 85% of my time advising our “end-user” clients (mid-sized businesses, enterprises, and tech company buyers of all sizes) on technology strategy and sourcing, about 10% with vendors (client and non-client) listening to what they have to say and providing advice and feedback, and about 5% with investors seeking to understand my space and the companies in it.
 I also do all of the forecasting and quantitative research in the spaces that I cover.

-While I have a deeply technical background, for the last decade, I’ve been mostly hands-off in my job, and trying to keep up with my hands-on skills in my free time.
+While I have a deeply technical early-career background, I’ve been mostly hands-off in my job at Gartner, and trying to keep up with my hands-on skills in my free time.
 In my spare time, I’m usually reading, gaming, coding, or making music.

 While this blog focuses on technology topics, it is strictly personal.
 It does not represent official Gartner opinion, nor is it intended to represent the substantive analysis and peer-reviewed positions that would characterize my professional analysis work.